Prabhav25/Sumly/README.md

 - **Social Media Platforms(Post Summarizer)**: Open any profile or post on Instagram, Facebook, or Twitter and click "Summarize" to get a summary of the profile's content or the post's key highlights.
 - **Email Summarizer**: Extract and summarize and condense key information from emails (Gmail, Outlook, etc.).
 - **Chat Summarizer**: Summarize chats from ChatGPT, Gemini, DeepSeek, and more.
-- **Document Summarization**: Summarize content from PDFs, DOCX, and PPTX files directly in your preferred language.
+- **Document Summarization**: Summarize content from PDFs, DOCX, PPTX and Image files directly in your preferred language.
 - **GitHub Summarizer**: Summarize any GitHub profile or repository in seconds — works best when the repository includes a README file for accurate context.
 - **Form Summarizer**: Open any Google/Microsoft Form and click Summarize to generate a summary of the form questions and responses.
 - **Calendar Events Summarization**: Get quick summaries of your calendar events and meetings.